OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/openam/README.md

 Be sure to include "/openam" in the deployment url (or whatever servlet context you have configured OpenAM to run within).

 Note the list under groupRoleMapping->"openidm-admin".
 You can optionally add group values to this list, and any user which is a member of one of those groups will be granted the associated role (in this case, "openidm-admin").
-It is recommended to do this, so that eventually you can disable the INTERNAL_USER auth module and rely exclusively upon OpenAM SSO tokens for access (see the "Provisioning Configuration" section below).

 If you are using SSL (as in the above HTTPS example) then you will need to make sure that the SSL certificate is trusted by OpenIDM.
 If your LDAP server's SSL certificate has not been provided by a well-known certificate authority, you may need to import this ssl certificate into OpenIDM's truststore.
 See the "[Accessing the Security Management Service](http://openidm.forgerock.org/doc/integrators-guide/index.html#security-management-service)" section of the Integrator's guide for more details.